cloudblog004/fantasticfoodies/content/en/posts/2098-recipe-of-favorite-aroz-con-pollochicken-and-amp-rice.md

 Chicken is seared and then cooked with rice, spices, chicken broth and olives, until it&#39;s fragrant and delicious.
 Folks, this Arroz con Pollo is one to rival all others as it is so astoundingly rich in flavor thanks to a wonderful, full-bodied sauce that embodies the chicken and rice, and I also add in some of that classic Spanish sausage known as Chorizo into this dish as well.
 Arroz con Pollo is a classic Latin American dish, with each country—and each family, for that matter—having its own unique recipe.
 For mine, I like to use whole pieces of chicken (legs or thighs) that I season with chile powder, cumin, and oregano before adding the rice.
 This is the best Arroz Con Pollo recipe!

-So that's going to wrap this up for this special food aroz con pollo.(chicken&amp;rice) recipe.
+So that's going to wrap this up for this special food aroz con pollo.(chicken&rice) recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!